mghpcc-projects/ulsr_proxies/persistent_state_proxies/aws-dynamodb-client-and-server/client-use/README.md

    3. ``get`` e.g. https://0e5f0zcx22.execute-api.us-east-2.amazonaws.com/e1TimTesting20180304/ulsr-res-id ``/RESERVATION_ID``

-   Accessing any of the interfaces requires and API key that is passed in the x-api-key header field of the HTTP request.
+   Accessing any of the endpoints requires and API key that is passed in the x-api-key header field of the HTTP request.

+   ==End points==

    The ``hello-world`` interface provides a simple test of the Lambda function.
 It can be invoked by e.g.